ndecool/ndecool-blog/content/posts/2023/permalife/index.md

 > What matters the absolute most is what are you going to do next
 {{< /lead >}}

-Your life is just a series of small decisions of what to do next.
-We often forgive ourselves, our small decisions.
-They don't matter.
-That’s just a small decision.

-But that's all we got.

-Taking decisions is the only way we have an impact on our lives.

-So it makes sense that taking better decisions has a compounding effect on life quality.
-If you want to become happier you need to take the right decision over and over again.

-But how to know what makes a good decision?
-The PERMA-V model gives a us good framework to work with but it's still very abstract.
-It also needs to be adapted to every person as everybody prioritizes the factors differently.

-### Finding your life values

 {{< button href="https://rationalreminder.ca/podcast/237" target="_self" >}}
 Episode 237: Who are you and who do you want to be?
 {{< /button >}}